|

 Public healthcare is universal and available for most German residents without special conditions.
 However, foreign nationals will need to meet several criteria before they can get a public insurance card.

-The German healthcare system is divided into three main areas: outpatient care, inpatient care (the hospital sector), and rehabilitation facilities.
-Statutory health insurance will give you access to all these facilities.
+The German healthcare system comprises three main areas: outpatient care, inpatient care (the hospital sector), and rehabilitation facilities.

 Germany’s largest public health insurance providers are AOK, Barmer GEK, and TK.
-These insurance companies have over 100 offices across the country where you can apply for your insurance card in person (see a complete list on this website).
+These insurance companies have over 100 offices nationwide where you can apply for your insurance card in person (see a complete list on this website).

-Insurance brokers like Feather help non-German speakers to get coverage by providing English-speaking assistance.
+Insurance brokers like Feather help non-German speakers get coverage by providing English-speaking assistance.

 Many people in Germany get public health insurance automatically, so they don’t have to sign up for it; this applies to: